 Understanding negative exponents is not just a theoretical exercise.
 They have practical applications in various fields, including:

 - Science: Representing very small numbers in scientific notation.
-For example, 0.000001 can be written as 1 x 10<sup>-6</sup>.
+To give you an idea, 0.000001 can be written as 1 x 10<sup>-6</sup>.

 - Engineering: Calculations involving units, such as converting between different scales.